terminatorul/openvpn-initscript-slack/README.md

 add it to the `rc.local` and `rc.local_shutdown` files.

 ## Features
-All connections are created with the following `openvpn` command:
+All connections are created with the `openvpn` command:
 ```sh
     /usr/sbin/openvpn --cd "/etc/openvpn/" --config "$CONFIG_FILE" --daemon
 ```
-Other options like <code>syslog <em>tunnel-name</em></code> must be included in the given config file (under `/etc/openvpnv/` directory).
+Other options like <code>syslog <em>tunnel-name</em></code> must be included in the given config file (under `/etc/openvpnv/`).

 Some script features include:
  * Highlighting for command output in the console
  * Support for multiple openvpn connections if needed
      * Operate on either all connections at once, or on each connection at a time